You can’t take my joy, COVID.

 Macaroni and cheese is essential to Christmas dinner.
 Real, from scratch, not boxed.
 No breadcrumbs on top.
 I use different kinds of cheese, plus butter, milk, salt, and pepper.
 I have to have it, and so does the rest of my little family.
 Now I actually don’t mind macaroni and cheese made from scratch on the stovetop (I know some of you would fight me on that), but everyone else prefers baked, so that’s what we’ll do.
 My sister will make it because, I won’t lie, hers is better than mine.
 Most of the time.

-Sometimes — and especially during the trash fire that is 2020 — you have to work hard to find happiness.
+Sometimes — and especially during the trash fire that is the pandemic — you have to work hard to find happiness.
 I look for the little things to get me through.
 When I’m snuggling on the couch with my kiddos watching Peter, or singing Stevie’s “Ava Maria” to my daughter, or reading a Christmas book for the 100th time, I feel a little lighter.
-And that’s all I need this Christmas.
+And that’s all I need at Christmas.